ROCm/rocprofiler-systems/docs/how-to/instrumenting-rewriting-binary-application.rst

 .. code-block:: shell

-   omnitrace-instrument <omnitrace-options> -o <name-of-new-exe-or-library> -- <exe-or-library>
+   rocprof-sys-instrument <rocprof-sys-options> -o <name-of-new-exe-or-library> -- <exe-or-library>

 .. _binary-rewriting-library-label:

 Binary rewrite of a library
 -----------------------------------

 Many applications bundle the bulk of their functionality into one or more dynamic libraries and have a relatively simple ``main`` which links to these libraries and serves as the "driver" for setting up the workflow.
 If you perform a binary rewrite of an executable like this and find there is insufficient information, you can either switch to runtime instrumentation or perform a binary rewrite on the relevant libraries.

 Support for stand-alone binary rewriting of a dynamic library without a binary rewrite of the executable is a beta feature.
 In general, it is supported as long as the library contains the ``_init`` and ``_fini`` symbols but these symbols are not standardized to the extent of ``main`` in an executable.